 Binsted's red rooster crows to make people aware, and to help

 them enjoy, this once ordinary, now extraordinary, lovely place.Binsted - an inspiration to poets and artists

 Renowned writer and journalist Valerie Grove says of our village: "Binsted is a wonderful, mystical place, a little gem held in the past, vitally important in the life story of Laurie Lee, most of whose poems were inspired here.
 Here is an extraordinary example of a parish unblemished by the modern world, with woodlands and wildflower meadows, and the exquisite little Norman church whose timeless quietness and beauty must surely be left undisturbed in the 21st century."

-Here is a video made by a historian about our lovely Grade II* listed 12th-century church.
+Here is a video made in 2022 by a historian about our lovely Grade II* listed 12th-century church.
 This is the short version video: a facinating longer film version can be watched on this link.
-The 'Grey' Arundel Bypass route would be 10 metres from it, raised up on a viaduct, destroying its ancient tranquility and with it the thousand-year life of the community that has lived farmed married and died here.
+The 'Grey' Arundel Bypass route would be 70 metres from the churchyard, raised up on a viaduct, destroying its ancient tranquility and with it the thousand-year life of the community that has lived farmed married and died here.

 Another recent feature of Binsted's cultural heritage is our carved oak Waymarker.
 It can be found beside a winterbourne stream at a junction of old ways in the central fields of this scattered-settlement parish.
 It celebrates Binsted's folklore and biodiversity.
 Richard Vobes speaks of Binsted's "ancient waymarkers" but of course this was more recently carved by a local artist; our truly ancient waymarkers are the centuries-old pollarded oaks and beeches in key locations including on Parish Boundary Banks.